Belteshazzar89/sterlingcoleman/_pages/exploration/grandes-randonnees/21/april-18.md

 We hiked into the little town of Yport, where the kids played on a playground.
 I wanted to take long breaks because I planned to camp up near Pointe de la Courtine, which I anticipated would be busy until sunset.
 But it was too windy to stay in Yport for long, so we kept hiking.

 Alex's knee was bothering her.
 She had felt it before, and with a heavy backpack it was aggravated.
-At one point agter Vaucottes we stopped to sit on some logs, and she cooked up a lot of hot dogs to feed the kids and reduce her pack weight.
+At one point after Vaucottes we stopped to sit on some logs, and she cooked up a lot of hot dogs to feed the kids and reduce her pack weight.

 At one point I noticed that the blazes kept us on the coast instead of going into Benouville.
 It is quite rare that the blazes differ from the route downloaded to my phone and the book, so this must be a recent change.